ElinaFF/PICO/index.md

 title:  Installation
 cover:  true
 ---
 # Installation
+{: .no_toc}
 The MeDIC is a tool that must be installed locally.
 The visual interface is made with Dash from Plotly and can be open in the majority of web browser.
-To install the MeDIC, the principal method is manually.
+To install the MeDIC, the principal method is manually doing all the steps.
 A launcher file to automate the installation is currently under development, and a beta version is available.
 Note that we only support Windows and Linux for now, and only Python 3.8, 3.9 and 3.10.